Evaluation of Children’s University

 - validate all relevant school activities

-- complete a staff survey in Summer 2022 (responsibility of the school Trial Coordinator)
+- complete a staff survey in summer term 2023 (responsibility of the school Trial Coordinator)

 - a small number of schools will be invited to take part in case studies, involving interviews with staff and discussion groups with pupils, and/or telephone interviews with staff – all interviews and activities will be carried out by NFER DBS-checked researchers

 - In addition to the expectations for all schools listed above, schools that are randomly allocated to the control group (i.e. not receiving Children’s University) will:

 - not be able to sign up to Children’s University outside of the study until after July 2023

 - need to complete a school pro-forma in summer term 2023 about their extra-curricular activities during the trial period